zincarla/AdobeUMInterface/README.md

 1) Create a service account/integration and link it to your User Management binding.
 (Do this at [Adobe's Console](https://console.adobe.io))
 2) Create a PKI certificate.
 You can create a self signed one using the provided New-Cert command
-3) Export the PFX and a public certificate from your generated certificate.
+3) Export a public certificate from your generated certificate.
 4) Upload the public cert to the account/integration you created in step 1.
 5) Using the information adobe gave you in step 1, call New-ClientInformation and provide it the necessary information.
 (APIKey, ClientSecret, etc)
-6) Load the PFX certificate.
-You can do this with the provided Load-PFXCert function.
+6) Load your private key from the certificate.
+You can do this with the provided Import-AdobeUMCert function.
 7) Call Get-AdobeAuthToken, to request an auth token from adobe, this validates further requests to adobe.
 8) Utilize the other functions, and your ClientInformation variable to make further queries against your Adobe users.